disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_UsingAzureKeyVaultForManagedIdentities.md

 1. Select **Create** to create the secret.

-1. Copy the secret name **secret-<inject key="DeploymentID" enableCopy="false"/>** , and paste it in the notepad you need this values in further tasks.
+1. Copy the secret name **secret-<inject key="DeploymentID" enableCopy="false"/>** , and paste it in the notepad you need this value in further tasks.

      > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
      > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.